kabavol/LMSMonitor/README.md

 ## Automated start-up

-I you'd like the monitor to automatically start with your pCP and squeezelite setup goto the *Tweaks* page of the pCP web forms.
+If you'd like the monitor to automatically start with your pCP and squeezelite setup goto the *Tweaks* page of the pCP web forms.

 Add a *User command*, here for example requesting the Spectrum Analysis visualization